In this page: Economic Indicators | Foreign Trade in Figures | Sources of General Economic Information | Political Outline

 Note: (e) Estimated Data

-The Slovak Republic boasts a highly qualified labor force of 2.81 million out of its 5.44 million population.
-The agriculture sector is minimally developed and represents only 2.2% of the GDP and 3% of employment (World Bank, latest data available), although nearly two-fifths of the land is arable.
+The Slovak Republic boasts a highly qualified labour force of 2.79 million out of its 5.42 million population.
+The agriculture sector is minimally developed and represents only 2% of the GDP and 2.4% of employment (World Bank, latest data available), although nearly two-fifths of the land is arable.
 The main agricultural products in the country are cereals, potatoes, sugar beets, and grapes.
 The mountainous area of Slovakia features vast forests and pastures, which are utilized for intensive sheep grazing, and it is rich in mineral resources including iron, copper, lead, and zinc.
-According to the second estimate of yield by the Statistical Office of Slovakia, farmers expected to harvest approximately 3.2 million tons of densely sown cereals in 2023, representing an increase of 469,000 tons compared to the previous year.
-This marks a double-digit year-on-year growth of over 17%, primarily driven by significantly higher yields per hectare, reaching 5.7 tons.
-These yields surpass the five-year historical average.
+According to the third yield estimate by the Statistical Office of Slovakia, in 2024, Slovakia’s corn production reached 982 thousand tons, down 11% from the previous year despite a slight increase in sown area.
+Yields averaged 6.63 tons per hectare, 17% lower than in 2023 and 8% below the five-year average.

-The secondary sector represents 28.5% of the GDP and employs 36% of the workforce.
+The secondary sector represents 32.9% of the GDP and employs 34.9% of the workforce.
 Heavy industry sectors - such as metal and steel - are still undergoing a restructuring phase.
 High-value-added industries, like electronics, engineering, and petrochemicals, are concentrated in the western part of the country.
 Sectors like automobiles and consumer goods experienced a significant contraction during the pandemic but have started to recover relatively fast and are offering attractive opportunities to foreign investors.
-Although Slovakia’s competitiveness supports the recovery of the sector, global automotive demand remains sluggish.
-The World Bank estimates that the manufacturing sector alone accounts for one-fourth of Slovakia’s GDP.
-Figures from the national statistical office show that industrial production decreased by 0.6% year-on-year in 2023.
-The automobile industry experienced a year-on-year growth of 4.9%, the highest seen since 2018.
-Additionally, the manufacture of electrical equipment saw a positive impact with a growth rate of 7.4%.
-However, the manufacturing of rubber and plastic products witnessed a significant negative influence, declining by 8.9%, while manufacturing computer products experienced a notable 22% decrease.
+The World Bank estimates that the manufacturing sector alone accounts for more than one-fourth of Slovakia’s GDP.
+Figures from the national statistical office show that industrial production decreased by 0.7% year-on-year in 2024, marking the seventh slowdown of the industry in the last 15 years.
+Mining fell nearly 25% due to mine closures, though with little impact on the overall industry.
+The largest negative impacts came from an 8% drop in metal production and a 13% decline in machinery manufacturing.
+Car companies increased output by over 4% (+1.05 p.p.), despite growth in only 6 of 12 months, mainly in autumn.
+Electricity and gas supply grew by 5% (+0.53 p.p.), adding a positive push to industrial performance.

-The services sector contributes 58.5% of the GDP and employs around 62% of the active population.
+The services sector contributes 56.4% of the GDP and employs around 62.7% of the active population.
 It is dominated by trade and real estate.
 The development of tourism may also become important for the Slovak economy in the coming years, as it has been one of the country's most dynamic sectors before the outbreak of the COVID-19 crisis.
-The sector showed signs of recovery in 2023 when accommodation establishments achieved a turnover worth almost EUR 563 million (excluding VAT), representing a year-on-year increase of 30%.
-The country’s banking sector consists of 26 financial institutions, it is strong and largely owned by foreign groups (mostly from Austria, Italy, and Belgium; whereas only four are owned by Slovakians, of which one is controlled by the government – data EBF).
-In 2023, turnover in retail trade reached a 4.5% lower value in constant prices than in 2022 (Statistics Slovakia).
+The sector showed signs of recovery in recent years, with the turnover of hoteliers and accommodation providers exceeding EUR 613 million in 2024, marking a 9% y-o-y increase.
+More than 60% of the turnover (EUR 613 million) was generated by domestic visitors, and 40% of the total turnover (EUR 242 million) was payments from foreign visitors (Statistics Slovakia).
+The country’s banking sector consists of 24 financial institutions: albeit strong, it is one of the smallest in the EU in comparison to GDP, and is largely owned by foreign groups (mostly from Austria, Italy, and Belgium; whereas only two are owned by Slovakians and one is controlled by the government).
+The sector is dominated by three major banks — Slovenská sporiteľňa, VÚB Banka, and Tatra banka — which control 60% of total assets (data EBF).
+The retail sector remains pivotal to the economy, with turnover growing by 4.5% in 2024 — one of the strongest results since 2013 (Statistics Slovakia).

 Breakdown of Economic Activity By Sector | Agriculture | Industry | Services |